ballerina-guides/integration-tutorials/transform-message-formats/README.md

     string appointmentDate;
 |};
 ```

-- `HealthcareReservation` is the record representing the request payload.
-- `HospitalReservation` is the record representing the payload expected by the hospital.
-- `ReservationResponse` is the record representing the payload of the response from the hospital service.

 7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, transforms the payload, makes a call to the backend hospital service to make the reservation, and responds to the client.